Jan Veselý: Fenerbahçe (2014–2022)

 On 9 July 2016, Veselý signed a new three-year contract with Fenerbahçe, with NBA opt-out clauses every summer.
 In 2017, Fenerbahçe defeated Olympiakos 80–64 in the Euroleague final in Istanbul, becoming the champion for the first time in its history and Veselý became one of the most important parts of that Fenerbahçe basketball team.
 In May 2018, he was named the All-EuroLeague First Team for the 2017–18 season, his second career nomination.
 In 2017–18 EuroLeague, Fenerbahçe made it to the 2018 EuroLeague Final Four, its fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid with 80–85 in the final game.
 Over 34 EuroLeague games, he averaged career-highs of 12.5 points and 1.6 assists, while also having 5.1 rebounds per game.

 On 18 February 2019, Veselý signed a three-year contract extension with Fenerbahçe.
 On 9 May 2019, Veselý was once again named to the All-EuroLeague First Team.
 Later that month, Veselý was named the EuroLeague MVP for 2018–19 EuroLeague season.

 On 21 June 2022, Veselý officially parted ways with the Turkish club after eight seasons.

-FC Barcelona (2022–present)
+FC Barcelona (2022–2026)

-On 1 July 2022, Veselý signed a three-year deal with FC Barcelona of the Spanish Liga ACB and the EuroLeague.